 The previously discussed works have mostly assumed that an abstract representation (or a set thereof) is readily available.
 However, this is not always possible.
-Thus, there is work that considers the situation where such an abstraction is not yet available, and instead has to be learned first, while at the same time learning about the environment.
-Two early studies on this topic provided promising experimental results [40, 51].
-In Section 4.1, we cover tabular approaches which have mostly been more theoretical, and in Section 4.2, we cover deep learned representations focused on scaling up.
+In this section, we consider the situation where such an abstraction is unavailable and has to be learned first while simultaneously learning about the environment.
+Two early studies on this topic provided promising experimental results [40, 52].
+Section 4.1 covers tabular approaches, which have mostly been more theoretical, and Section 4.2 covers deep learned representations focused on scaling up.